 Another busy office filled with aides and secretaries.
-GENERAL GEORGE MARSHALL, Army Chief of Staff, stands next to his conference table, reading the Ryan brother' files.
-Half-a-dozen subordinates, among them the one-armed Colonel and the Young Captain, wait.
+GENERAL GEORGE MARSHALL, Army Chief of Staff, stands next to his conference table, reading the Ryan brothers' files.
+Half-a-dozen subordinates, among them the One-Armed Colonel and the Young Captain, wait.
 General Marshall puts down the file.

-GENERAL MARSHALL

-(softly)

-Goddamn it.
+GENERAL MARSHALL (softly) Goddamn it.

-ONE-ARMED COLONEL All four of them were in the same company in the 29th Infantry but we split them up after the Sullivan brothers died on the Juneau.
+All four of them were in the same company in the 29th Infantry but we split them up after the Sullivan brothers died on the Juneau.

 GENERAL MARSHALL Any contact with the fourth brother, James?

-ONE-ARMED COLONEL

-No, sir.
-He was dropped about

-thirty miles inland, near Ramelle.

-That's still deep behind German
+ONE-ARMED COLONEL No, sir.
+He was dropped about thirty miles inland, near Ramelle.
+That's still deep behind German lines.

-lines.